DeepLabCut/Docker4DeepLabCut2.0/README.md

 ## Prerequisites

 **(1)** Install Docker.
 See https://docs.docker.com/install/ & for Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/
+Test docker:

+    $ sudo docker run hello-world

+ The output should be: ``Hello from Docker!
+This message shows that your installation appears to be working correctly.``

 **(2)** Install nvidia-docker, see https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-1.0).
 Specifically for linux follow, https://nvidia.github.io/nvidia-docker/.
 But, basically it is just: